Application for Venture Capital Fund Manager (VCFM) Licence

 SECTION 1: INFORMATION ON THE COMPANY AND ITS SHAREHOLDERS

-Provide the shareholding chart that shows how the Company is related to each of its shareholder (including natural persons), and to its related entity(s), subsidiary(s) and branch(s) (where applicable).
+Provide the shareholding chart that shows how the Company is related to each of its shareholders (including natural persons), and to its related entity(s), subsidiary(s), and branch(s) (where applicable).
 Information on other forms of controlling interests should also be included in the chart.
-The chart should indicate the percentage of shareholdings or controlling interests held by each person, the date of incorporation and the place of incorporation of each entity.
+The chart should indicate the percentage of shareholdings or controlling interests held by each person, the date of incorporation, and the place of incorporation of each entity.

 SECTION 2: INFORMATION ON THE COMPANY'S PROPOSED BUSINESS PLAN

-Provide business plan of the Company (i.e. brief description of proposed business model and outline of the activities, and the profile of key principals including major shareholders).
+Provide a business plan of the Company (i.e., a brief description of proposed business model and outline of the activities, and the profile of key principals, including major shareholders).

 Provide details of fund(s) to be managed or advised: Name of fund, Place of incorporation/domicile, Appointed fund manager, Role of the Company, if not manager to the fund, Investment by sector, Geographical focus, Latest/Targeted AUM (S$)